It's Not All About the Birkin—These Are the Hermès Bags Insiders Are Investing In

 In The Loop

 The In The Loop bag brings nautical inspiration to this Hermès bucket bag.
-Inspired by the Chaine d'Ancre link, the motif is seen throughout the bag design, including the handle, a design detail on the bottom, and the metal links throughout.
+It's inspired by the Chaine d'Ancre link, and the motif is seen throughout the bag design, including the handle, a design detail on the bottom, and the metal links throughout.

 Halzan